xyproto/http2check/README.md

 # http2check

-Utility for checking if a given website supports HTTP/2
+Small utility for checking if a given server supports HTTP/2.

-Version 0.1